shaikrezashafiqbSA/Speech2Text-MLOps-HomeTeam/elastic-backend/README.md

 # command to clean up unused docker objects to free up space and resolve potential conflicst
 docker system prune -a --volumes

-# Step 2: Wait about 30 seconds for indexer to start once es01 and es02 has been set up

 # Step 4: Check if it worked